jmsdsouzaPhD/GWDALI/docs/index.rst

 	:type r_cond: float
 	:type npoints: int

-	:return: Return a Dictionary with the following keys
+	:return: Return a dictionary with the following keys

 		- ``Samples``: array_like with shape (len(FreeParams) , number of samples points)